teobler/swr-request-generator/README.md

 But on the other side, axios do increase the size of the packaged code, this could be a cons for using axios.

-If enough developers like this in the future, and you need a `fetch` version, maybe I can make a new one for `fetch` API.
+If many requirements in the future for a `fetch` version, maybe I can extend it with any client.

-And if anyone want to make it happen, it should be super cool!
+And if anyone want to make it happen, it should be super cool 🥳

-# How to use
+## 🧰 How to Use
-## install
+### 🛠 Install

 ```bash
 pnpm install -D @openapi-integration/swr-request-generator